 Do I need an inventory?

-An Independent Inventory Clerk will be present at the agreed time to check the property, take the meter readings and hand over the keys.
-If the Tenant (or his representative) has not been present at the check-in, then it must be accepted that the Inventory Clerk’s signature on the Schedule of Condition is binding.
+A member of the Bardens team will be present at the agreed time to check the property, take the meter readings and hand over the keys.
+If the Tenant (or his representative) has not been present at the check-in, then it must be accepted that the Schedule of Condition is binding.
 Any discrepancies should be brought to Bardens notice within 7 days.

 All possessions must be removed from the property and the house and garden.
 We require tenants to carry out a professional clean at the end of their tenancy at their own cost.
-An Independent Inventory Clerk will be present to check the property, take the meter readings and hand over the keys.
-If the Tenant (or his representative) has not been present at the check-out, then it must be accepted that the Inventory Clerk’s signature on the Schedule of Condition is binding.
+A member of the Bardens team will be present to check the property, take the meter readings and hand over the keys.
+If the Tenant (or his representative) has not been present at the check-out, then it must be accepted that the Schedule of Condition is binding.
 Any discrepancies should be brought to Bardens notice within 7 days.

 Who is responsible for paying utilities and Council Tax?